On death and dying

 Life and death, living and dying, are part and parcel of one continuous process – the process of existing.
 Life and death are one – we can’t live without dying.
 Even as the flower blooms, it is beginning to fade and to die.
 To fear death is to fear life.
 To be mindful and accepting of life, is to be mindful and accepting of death.

-In his book, What the Buddha Taught, Walpola Rahula quotes the Buddha: “Every moment, you are born, decay and die” – but this process continues moment by moment.
+In his book, What the Buddha Taught, Walpola Rahula quotes Gotama Buddha: “Every moment, you are born, decay and die” – but this process continues moment by moment.
 The question, therefore, arises: if this process continues from moment to moment, does it not also continue after the last breath?
 From a scientific point of view, we can say that the atoms that constitute our body are, as the body decays, released back into the vast atomic storehouse of the universe – to be formed and reformed into other entities.
 This may be as far as we can speculate based on empirical evidence.

 Dogen, in the Genjo Koan, writes: “Firewood, after becoming ash, does not become firewood again.
 Similarly, human beings, after death do not live again.”
 [Quoted by Brad Warner on the Hardcore Zen website.]
 In some of his other writings Dogen does refer to rebirth – after all, it was a commonly accepted belief in sixteenth century Japan – but he never explicitly argues that the individual self is reborn – indeed he argues against this notion.